VirtualBrainLab/.github/profile/README.md

 --------------------------------------

-Intuitive and Interactive 3D Visualization for Neuroscience
+Interactive 3D Visualization for Neuroscience
 =======================================

 Explore our projects and documentation at [virtualbrainlab.org](https://virtualbrainlab.org).